What's happened

 How we got here

-The shooting occurred on Saturday in an older part of Brown University's engineering building, an area with limited security cameras.
-The suspect, masked and wearing a hoodie, entered and exited through a door facing a residential street, complicating surveillance efforts.
-The incident follows a pattern of high-profile attacks where the perpetrator escapes, prompting questions about campus security and law enforcement preparedness.
+The attack occurred in an older part of Brown University's engineering building, which has limited security cameras.
+The suspect, masked and wearing a winter jacket, entered and exited through a door facing a residential street, complicating surveillance efforts.
+The incident follows a pattern of high-profile shootings where the perpetrator escapes, often leading to prolonged investigations.
+Brown University has over 1,200 security cameras, but none covered the specific area of the attack, raising questions about campus security measures.
+The event has heightened concerns about campus safety and law enforcement response in Providence.

 Go deeper